rayguan97/rayguan97.github.io/_pages/publications.md

 ## Other Publications

-{% for post in site.other_publications reversed %}
+{% for post in site.other-publications reversed %}
   {% include archive-single.html %}
 {% endfor %}